ati-ozgur/course-database/course-contents/database-convergence-en.md

 Oracle supports [Oracle Object-Relational](https://docs.oracle.com/en/database/oracle/oracle-database/23/adobj/index.html) paradigm.
 Object databases was popular for a time and oracle incorporated these features.
-I have never seen these features used in the production oracle databases.
+I have never seen these object features used in the production oracle databases.

 SQL Server and Sqlite does not support Object-Relational paradigm.
 Among open source database systems, [postgres support it](https://learn.postgreshelp.com/courses/postgresql-tutorial-dba/lesson/object-relational-database-management-system)